 Sweetened Condensed Milk: Canned sweetened condensed milk that is added to the dissolved brown sugar and melted butter and cooked until golden brown and thick.

 You can substitute all the filling ingredients for ready canned dulce de leche if you want, or storebought caramel if you like, but I encourage you to make the topping from scratch.
 It’s yummier!

 Sliced bananas ( you can toss in a little lemon juice to prevent them from browning if not serving straight away

 Sweetened Whipped cream or vanilla ice cream.
-To make sweetened whipped cream from scratch, just whip together 1 cup of cold heavy cream (whipping cream) with 2 tbsp icing sugar and 1 tsp vanilla until soft peaks form.
+To make sweetened whipped cream from scratch, just whip together 1 cup of cold heavy cream (whipping cream) with 2 tablespoon icing sugar and 1 teaspoon vanilla until soft peaks form.